sdonovan001/ml-linear-regression/README.md

 # ML Linear Regression Example
 ---
 ## Overview
 This repo will walk you through training and validating a Linear Regression ML model that predicts cab fares in the city of Chicago using TensorFlow and Keras.
-TensorFlow is a widely used, open-source machine learning framework developed by Google.
-It is primarily used for training and deploying neural networks.
-TensorFlow offers a flexible and scalable platform for building and running machine learning models.
+TensorFlow is an open-source machine learning framework developed by Google, primarily used for training and deploying neural networks.
+It offers a flexible and scalable platform for building and running machine learning models.
 Keras is a high-level, user-friendly API for building and training deep learning models.
 It was initially developed as an independent library but is now tightly integrated into TensorFlow as its official high-level API.
 Keras simplifies the process of working with neural networks, making it easier to define, train, and evaluate models.

+Our main focus is on high level machine learning constructs.
+This is not intended to be a tutorial on TensorFlow or Keras.

 ## Linear Regression Basics
 Linear Regression is a very common statistical method that allows us to learn the relationship (or function) from a given set of continuous data (training data).
 For example, we are given some data points **[(X<sub>1</sub>, Y<sub>1</sub>), (X<sub>2</sub>, Y<sub>2</sub>), ...
 (X<sub>n</sub>, Y<sub>n</sub>)]** and we need to learn the relationship between them or the function **f(X)** that maps a given value of **X** to its corresponding value of **Y**.
 In the case of Linear regression, the function is a straight line of the form **f(x) = wX + b** where **w** (the weight) and **b** (the bias) are refered to as the parameters of the model.
 To determine the values of **w** and **b** that best fit the given data points, we will use a **Gradient Descent** optimizer algorithm.